-A: Both of them are high fiber grains.
-However, rolled oats being processed may take second place compared to whole millets as they are not processed.
+A: Both of them are high fibre grains.
+However, processed rolled oats may take second place than whole millets, as they are not processed.

 A: Millet is goitrogenic, which means it might interfere with the iodine absorption in the body.
-Hence it is necessary to limit it in people suffering from Hypothyroidism condition.
+Hence it is necessary to limit it in people suffering from Hypothyroidism.

 A: All varieties of millet have their positives.
 Consuming them in the right amounts can only help improve your overall health.